1655 Comas Solà: Diameter and albedo

 According to the surveys carried out by the Infrared Astronomical Satellite IRAS, the Japanese Akari satellite, and NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Comas Solà measures between 30.57 and 40 kilometers in diameter and its surface has an albedo between 0.04 and 0.073.
 More recently published revised WISE/NEOWISE-data gave a refined diameter of 35.6 and 35.94 kilometers, respectively.
 The Collaborative Asteroid Lightcurve Link agrees with IRAS, and adopts an albedo of 0.0726 with a diameter of 30.57 kilometers and an absolute magnitude of 11.04.

 Naming

 This minor planet was named in memory of its discoverer Josep Comas i Solà (1868–1937), first director of the discovering Fabra Observatory, Barcelona, capital of the Catalonia region in northeastern Spain.
-He was a prolific observer of minor planets and comets in the 1920s.
+He was a prolific observer of minor planets and comets in the 1920s, including the periodic comet 32P/Comas Solà which is named after him.

-It is one of the rare cases where a minor planet bears the name of its discoverer.
+1655 Comas Solà is one of the rare cases where a minor planet bears the name of its discoverer.
 Solà is also honored by the asteroid 1102 Pepita, named after his nickname, and by the 127-kilometer wide Martian crater Comas Sola.
-The official naming citation was published by the Minor Planet Center on 1 June 1980 (M.P.C.
+The official naming citation for 1655 Comas Solà was published by the Minor Planet Center on 1 June 1980 (M.P.C.
 5357).